 Tristin (Alexander) Schwartze

-To secure a position where I can expand my research experience into fields addressing the Protein Folding Problem,
+To secure a position where I can expand my academic and research experience, and

 Collagen-Encapsulation Drug Delivery System: The project focuses on the creation and optimization of collagen nano-particles that encapsulate various drugs of interest.

 The primary goal is to characterize the particles' functionality as a drug delivery system (size, dispersity, spontaneous release, storage, toxicity, etc.)